 Celiac disease is an autoimmune disorder that can occur in genetically predisposed people where the ingestion of gluten leads to damage in the small intestine.
 It is estimated to affect 1 in 100 people worldwide.
 2.5 million Americans are undiagnosed and are at risk for long-term health complications.

-When people with celiac disease eat gluten (a protein found in wheat, rye and barley), their body’s immune system responds by creating antibodies that attack the small intestine.
-These antibodies damage the villi, small fingerlike projections that line the small intestine, that promote nutrient absorption.
-When the villi get damaged, nutrients cannot be absorbed into the body.
+When people with celiac disease eat gluten (a protein found in wheat, rye and barley), their body mounts an immune response that attacks the small intestine.
+These attacks lead to damage on the villi, small fingerlike projections that line the small intestine, that promote nutrient absorption.
+When the villi get damaged, nutrients cannot be absorbed properly into the body.

 Celiac disease is hereditary, meaning that it runs in families.
-1 in 10 people with a first-degree relative with celiac disease (parent, child, sibling) have a 1 in 10 risk of developing celiac disease.
+People with a first-degree relative with celiac disease (parent, child, sibling) have a 1 in 10 risk of developing celiac disease.

 Celiac disease can develop at any age after people start eating foods or medicines that contain gluten.
 Left untreated, celiac disease can lead to additional serious health problems.
 These include the development of other autoimmune disorders like Type I diabetes and multiple sclerosis (MS), dermatitis herpetiformis (an itchy skin rash), anemia, osteoporosis, infertility and miscarriage, neurological conditions like epilepsy and migraines, short stature, and intestinal cancers.

 Currently, the only treatment for celiac disease is lifelong adherence to a strict gluten-free diet.
 People living gluten-free must avoid foods with wheat, rye and barley, such as bread and beer.
 Ingesting small amounts of gluten, like crumbs from a cutting board or toaster, can trigger small intestine damage.

 Read about the Gluten-Free Diet.